hoxo-m/TheseusPlot/README.md

 difference.
 For example, when you observe a decline in a key metric compared with the previous year, you may want to conduct a more detailed analysis.
-In such an analysis, you might focus on one attribute, such as gender, and examine whether the decline was driven by the male users, the female users, or both.
+In such an analysis, you might focus on one attribute, such as gender, and examine whether the decline was driven by male users, female users, or both.
 However, this type of analysis is challenging when the metric is a rate, because each subgroup’s contribution to the rate difference cannot be simply calculated, unlike in the case of volume metrics.

 To address this issue, we propose an approach inspired by the story of the *[Ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus)*.